AngeloGalav/littlecraftGL/README.md

 Voxel engine made in OpenGL and C++, using GLFW and GLAD.
 It has recently become my pet project.
+Runs on both Linux and Windows (64-bit only).

 ## Screenshots